Durability & Failure

 Attempting this will result in an error message:

-While synchronous writes are being attempted, another client cannot write to the document concerned — see the diagram and explanation in the Server Durability docs.
+While Durable Writes are being attempted, another client cannot write to the document concerned — see the diagram and explanation in the Server Durability docs.

 Consider carefully the case where the client has sent the operation to the server, the server has sent the mutation on to the replica(s), and the replicas have acknowledged completion of their operation(s).
 Now, at the point where the server is sending the successful status to the client, the network drops.
 The client is in an ambiguous state, not knowing whether or not the operation was successful.